 |EC and the Attractions, 1978|

 "Lipstick Vogue" is a remarkable performance.
-Thomas's driving drums, a snare-and-tom attack that ebbs and flows throughout—a pulse that quickens and slows and quickens—, Bruce Thomas's high-end worrying on bass, and Steve Nieve's paranoid organ lines amp the energy and anxiety levels of the song, and sound like nothing less than the inside of your body the moment when you're angry, resentful, proud, and vindictive, your heart racing and blood pounding.
-(How'd the band get a mic inside me?)
+Thomas's driving drums, a snare-and-tom attack that ebbs and flows throughout—a pulse that quickens and slows and quickens—, Bruce Thomas's high-end anxiety on bass, and Steve Nieve's paranoid organ lines amp the energy and anxiety levels of the song, and sound like nothing less than the inside of your body the moment when you're angry, resentful, proud, and vindictive, your heart racing and blood pounding.
 The song's subject is Costelloian: a hot-temper persona rails against someone who's self- and surface-obsessed, mean, teasing, and dismissive, unable or unwilling to see the heart and depth of the man she's throwing away.
 The chorus suggests that the singer sees something more in her than she does, that she's more than just a prevailing fashion or style; that she can't or won't see this fill him with spite.
 That old story.
 The song features one of Costello's most biting opening verses, spat out in Elvis's signature early-career style:

 Don't say you love me when it's just a rumorand other lines that have become iconic:

 Don't say a word if there is any doubt

 Sometimes I think that love is just a tumor

 Sometimes I almost feel just like a human being